kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. It initiates a cascade, resulting in the activation of tyrosine kinase

 #### Answer: E. It initiates a cascade, resulting in the activation of tyrosine kinase - *FALSE* = A. It frees a fatty acid bound in an ester linkage to carbon-2 of glycerol - TRUE
+- Phospholipase C is activated by hormones with receptors that are coupled to a pG protein
+	- This frees a fatty acid bound in an ester linkage to carbon-2 of glycerol

+##### Notes
-- Phospholipase C is activated by hormones with receptors that are coupled to a pG protein.
-It converts phosphatidyl inositol to inositol triphosphate (IP3) and diacylglycerol (DAG) by cleaving the phosphoester bond between carbon-3 of glycerol and inositol-4,5-bisphosphate on phosphatidylinositol diphosphate.
-IP3 and DAG can act on other proteins in cells to increase the activity of enzymes, eg protein kinase C, or on membrane channels such as calcium in the sarcoplasmic reticulum in smooth muscle.
-Phospholipase C does not directly stimulate reactions that affect activity of protein kinase A, tyrosine kinase or guanylyl cyclase.
-Phospholipases A2 are a large family of enzymes that specifically deacylate fatty acids from the second carbon atom of the triglyceride backbone of phospholipids, producing a free fatty acid and a lysophospholipid.
+- It converts phosphatidyl inositol to inositol triphosphate (IP3) and diacylglycerol (DAG) by cleaving the phosphoester bond between carbon-3 of glycerol and inositol-4,5-bisphosphate on phosphatidylinositol diphosphate
+- IP3 and DAG can act on other proteins in cells to increase the activity of enzymes, eg protein kinase C, or on membrane channels such as calcium in the sarcoplasmic reticulum in smooth muscle.
+- Phospholipase C does not directly stimulate reactions that affect activity of protein kinase A, tyrosine kinase or guanylyl cyclase
+- Phospholipases A2 are a large family of enzymes that specifically deacylate fatty acids from the second carbon atom of the triglyceride backbone of phospholipids, producing a free fatty acid and a lysophospholipid.

 ### Q2.88
-Oedema is defined as an abnormal accumulation of fluid in the tissues or cavities of the body.
+**Oedema** is defined as an abnormal accumulation of fluid in the tissues or cavities of the body.
 Oedema may be *mechanical* - the result of obstructed veins or heart failure (HF) - or caused by *increased permeability* of the capillary walls, as in liver or kidney disease or malnutrition.

 In the table below which of the physiological derangements will result in _pitting oedema_ and a _decrease in plasma osmolality_?